The best Borderlands games, ranked

 While Tales from the Borderlands is far from your typical Borderlands experience, it does more than any other entry in the franchise to flesh out the world of Pandora and make you care (like, really care) about its inhabitants.
 Telltale's point-and-click adventure spinoff is an earnest and hilarious wild goose chase of a story, chronicling the escapades of four unconventional Vault Hunters in the wake of Borderlands 2's dramatic climax.

-Telltale's smart writing and lo-fi visuals prove to be a perfect fit for the Borderlands universe, yet the studio leaves its own mark on the series while still remaining faithful to Gearbox's original vision.
-It's not just the funniest Borderlands game in the series so far, it's one of the funniest games you'll ever play.
-Despite a few technical hiccups here and there, Tales absolutely deserves to be sat among the best entries in the series to date.
+Telltale's smart writing and lo-fi visuals prove to be a perfect fit for the Borderlands universe, yet the studio leaves its mark on the series while still remaining faithful to Gearbox's original vision.
+It's not just the funniest Borderlands game in the series so far.
+It's one of the funniest games you'll ever play.
+Despite a few technical hiccups here and there, Tales absolutely deserves to be among the top picks on our list of the best Borderlands games to date.

 3. Tiny Tina's Assault on Dragon Keep: A Wonderlands One-shot Adventure